Credentials and Other Official Stuff

 - 16 years teaching writing at the university with students from freshman to graduate level

-- 5 years experience directing a university writing center
+- 5 years of experience directing a university writing center

 A woman who writes has power, and a woman with power is feared. — Gloria E. Anzaldúa

 So we took our letter and went back to our dorm.
 We ate our words, and I have held on to their bitter taste to this day.
 It is a reminder that writing operates within complex power structures at the personal, local, national, and global levels.
-Writing has power when it dares to confront the status quo, but that comes with consequences—retaliation—which can create a fear of writing our truth.
+Writing has power when it dares to confront the status quo, but that comes with consequences—retaliation—which creates fear.
 The result is a voice that can find no words and retreats further and further into silence.

 I will not have my life narrowed down.
 I will not bow down to somebody else’s whim or to someone else’s ignorance. —bell hooks